Rationale

 Homework must be purposeful with clear expectations set.
 It should not be set where the students have not covered content previously and that they do not understand.

-Parents are kept informed about assigned homework through the school's official platform.
-Homework is assigned through electronic resources using CENTURY weekly and through iSAMS for work set by the teacher.
-Work must be set on CENTURY for English, Mathematics and Science weekly with nuggets and/or tasks for completion where students’ assessment is held and monitored by the heads of department and the academic supervisor, and then reported to the head of school.
-All homework which is set on the school’s official platform must also be uploaded on Teams if the student/s are online or remote learning.
-Homework on CENTURY can be checked by the teachers and the academic leads.
+Homework is assigned through electronic resources using SENECA weekly and through SHKOLO for work set by the teacher.
+Work must be set on SENECA for all subjects covered by the platform, weekly, with nuggets and/or tasks for completion where students’ assessment is held and monitored by the respective subject teachers, followed up with the stage leaders and then reported to the Head of Secondary

 If a student attends P9 consultations, then they may not be allowed to go to their extracurricular activity as academic life sets the foundation for learning and development as well as ensuring pupil progress.